 Visual Studio.
 For more information on the supported editions see: Telerik Reporting System Requirements

-If you don't have a required Visual Studio edition you can use the tutorial for standalone Telerik Report Designer -.
+If you don't have a required Visual Studio edition you can use the tutorial Creating the Demo Report.

 Telerik Reporting installation.
 If you still don't have Telerik Reporting installation go to the Installation topic.

 In case you choose to use the Visual Studio Report Designer and store your reports as .NET classes, the most efficient way to structure your reporting solution is to first create a class library that contains your reports.
 Then you can reference that class library in applications that view the reports.
 You can have any number of Windows or Web viewing applications which are re-using the same class library.
 This solution structure decouples your program logic from the report and its data.

 In the example solution below "MyReportSolution" there are three projects.